note: all info here is as of 2018

 - assignment : 8 hws (30% total, a hw consists of 6 quizzes), midterm/final (30% each, open book).
 10% participation in the forum - i personally didn't like how the instructor mandates at least 3 "substantial" posts to a blackboard discussion forum per week for the total of 10% of the class grade, but i understand his intention, it is a matter of teaching style, otherwise an excellent class overall. quiz/exam was hard enough to force you to check back on the lecture notes plus additional googling, but easy enough to ultimately let you answer most of the questions (but not all) correctly as long as you study lecture notes. if you wanna slack, i think you can get away with a lot of googling and ctr-F. there was really no meaningful distinction between weekly hw quiz and exams. an exam was just another hw.

-- instructor : edwin barnes - he seems to know what he is talking about. i'm not sure what his background is. other instructors often talk about their background extensively in the first week on blackboard discussion forum. i googled his name but couldn't find any academic/professional background.
+- instructor : edwin barnes - he seems to know what he is talking about. i'm not sure what his background is. likely he has telecom network engineer experience. other instructors often talk about their background extensively in the first week on blackboard discussion forum. i googled his name but couldn't find any academic/professional background. grading was fair.

 - focuses on L3/L4, IP/TCP suite in particular. again a lot of content to digest. but probably 35% of LAN/WAN class in terms of the volume of lecture notes. it turned out to be a good combo to do both LAN/WAN class and this TCP/IP class as they really complement each other.